Chart Color Schemes

 The Oaks - Oakdale shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-The Oaks - Oakdale's 4 schools have a combined enrollment of 500 students, operating under typical Australian school conditions (ICSEA: 993).
-They include 3 primary and 1 K-12 school.
-Local school capacity is limited at 4.8 places per 100 residents, with many families traveling to nearby areas for schooling.
-Note: where schools show 'n/a' for enrolments, please refer to the parent campus.
+The Oaks - Oakdale has 4 schools with a combined enrollment of 500 students, operating under typical Australian school conditions (ICSEA: 993) and offering balanced educational opportunities.
+This includes 3 primary schools and 1 K-12 school.
+Local school capacity is limited at 4.8 places per 100 residents compared to the regional average of 11.4, leading many families to travel for schooling.
+Note: where schools show 'n/a' for enrolments please refer to parent campus.

 Frequently Asked Questions - Education